The library is available by appointment for individuals and for community events:

 Speaking Engagements:

-The library is founded by Lei Wiley-Mydske (she/they), an autistic adult, disability activist and parent to an autistic young adult.
-In addition to their work with the library, Lei is the Community Outreach Coordinator for Autistic Women & Nonbinary Network, author, artist, creator of the Neurodivergent Narwhals and freelance autism, disability and neurodiversity consultant.
+The library is founded by Lei Wiley-Mydske (she/they), an autistic adult, disability activist, and parent to an autistic young adult.
+In addition to their work with the library, and founder of the neurodiversity library movement, Lei is the Community Outreach Coordinator for Autistic Women & Nonbinary Network, author, artist, creator of the Neurodivergent Narwhals, and freelance autism, disability and neurodiversity consultant.

-Lei is available for public speaking events and has presented at Autistics Present, Targeting Autism for Libraries and at the TASH National Conference on the subjects of neurodiversity libraries, collaborative advocacy in the autism community and the importance of autistic community and culture.
+Lei is available for public speaking events and has presented at Autistics Present, Targeting Autism for Libraries, Washington Library Association’s Neurodivergence & Libraries Summit, the TASH National Conference, and more on the subjects of neurodiversity libraries, the neurodiversity paradigm, collaborative advocacy in the autism community, and the importance of autistic community, history, and culture.

 Meet The Woman Behind Stanwood’s Autism Acceptance Library- by Claudia Yaw for The Everett Herald